 Security Capital may participate in the issuance of capital stock by Regency pursuant to benefit, option, stock purchase or similar plans, including upon the exercise of options or warrants, but its purchase price will be the market price on the date of issuance and not the price paid by the plan participant.
 All other purchases pursuant to participation rights will be at the same price and on the same terms as are applicable to other purchasers.

-Since its participation rights became effective, out of a maximum of shares that Security Capital was entitled to purchase, Security Capital has exercised its participation rights to acquire shares of common stock at a total price of \$
+To date Security Capital has exercised its participation rights to acquire 1,170,777 shares of common stock at a total price of approximately \$25.9 million.